 The absence of self-talk may be hard to imagine.
 It is hard to imagine not a single word being uttered in the mind.
 Not a single voice to be heard.
 No self-abuse or self-recrimination.
 No worry, fear or anxiety.
 Also no pep talks or self-congratulations.
 No hope or excitement about the future.
 Imagine nothing but spaciousness when you look inside.
 Nothing but a pervading peace that comes with the absence of mind activity.

 This is the condition known as true silence or solitude.
 It is the complete absence of self talk.
-If you are fortunate enough to experience such a state, you will find yourself coming out of it rejuvenated like you've never felt before!
-It will be like having had a vacation.
-It will have been a vacation in the true sense of the word - a vacation from the ceaseless chatter of the mind.
+If you are fortunate enough to experience such a state, you will find yourself coming out of it rejuvenated like you've never been before!
+It will feel like you've just been on a wonderful vacation, the likes you've never realized is so accessible and close at hand.
+You will have taken a vacation from the ceaseless chatter the mind and its command.

 One way to discover this silence, or absence of self-talk, is through an ongoing practice of mindfulness meditation.
 As with stillness, true silence can't be forced or created.
-It is experienced by stepping out-of-the-mind.
-When self talk stops and silence is there we discover for ourselves that we are so much more than our thinking.
-We are so much more than the activity of the mind.
-Developing self awareness is a natural result.
+It is experienced by stepping out of the mind.
+When self talk stops and silence is there we discover that we are so much more resourceful and alive than we ever thought.
+This developing self-awareness puts us in touch with true inner self in ways we hadn't experienced before.

 This inner self talk is the constant activity of the mind.
+It is the ego.
 Whether we are walking, running, lying down or sitting still our mind remains constantly on the move.
+The ego never rests.
 How tiring!
 Why can't we just give ourselves a break?
-We bring the body to a halt so why is it that we can't do the same for the mind?
+After all, we can bring the body to a halt whenever we choose to do so.
+Why is it that we can't do the same for the mind?

-In these moments of stillness we become aware in a way that we rarely are.
+In these moments of stillness we become totally aware.
 A freshness enters our being and a new quality of life is born.
-The more stillness we experience the more awareness will naturally be ours.
+The more stillness we experience the more awareness awakens in us.
+False self comes into view - yet without the power it usually has over us.

 Nature is a great catalyst for stilling the mind.
 Yet, there are also awareness exercises that can bring us to the brink of stillness.
 The practice of meditation is one such awareness exercise.
-Practicing self help hypnosis is another, lesser known technique, yet powerful in its own right.
-Each person should find the mind-body discipline that suits them the best.
-Give meditation and self hypnosis downloads a try and decide for yourself.
+There are many others.

 It is important to remember that awareness lies outside of the thinking mind.
 Thus, if our aim is developing self awareness then we do well to make room for more mindfulness, stillness and silence in our lives.
-What all three have in common is stepping out-of-the-mind.
+All three consist of stepping out of the mind.
 This is the essential habit to cultivate.